k-deejah/Techathon-project-2/README.md

 Your users should be able to:

-- View the optimal layout for the page depending on their device's screen size
+- View the optimal layout for the page depen myding on their device's screen size
 - See hover states for all interactive elements on the page

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.